 PURPOSE . . .
-Proceeds from the sale of the Certificates will be used for the purchase, construction and acquisition of certain real and personal property, to wit: (a) acquiring, constructing, installing and equipping fire stations; (b) acquisition of vehicles and equipment for the fire, police, building inspections, community improvement services, animal services, streets and traffic control, facilities management, airport, technology services, fleet management, warehouse management, and parks and recreation departments; (c) renovations to, and equipping of, existing municipal buildings, including the acquisition and installation of replacement heating, venting and air conditioning equipment, roofing and flooring; (d) acquiring, constructing, installing and equipping police stations; (e) acquiring, constructing, renovating, installing and equipping police stations; (f) constructing, reconstructing, installing and equipping police stations; (c) acquiring, constructing, renovating, installing and equipping municipal buildings; (f) constructing and installation of technology equipment, including radio equipment, computer equipment and software, for various municipal departments; (i) constructing and improving streets, including traffic signalization, landscaping, drainage, utility line relocations and the acquisition of land and rights-of-way therefor; (j) constructing, installing and equipping additions, extensions, renovations and improvements to, the City's solid waste disposal system; (l) acquisition of equipment for, and acquiring, constructing, installing and equipping additions, extensions, renovations and improvements to, the City's waterworks and wastewater system; and (m) acquisition of equipment for, and acquiring, constructing, installing and equipping additions, extensions, renovations and improvements to, the City's contractual obligations for professional services, including engineers, architects, attorneys, map makers, auditors, and financial advisors, in connection with said projects and the Ce
+Proceeds from the sale of the Certificates will be used for the purchase, construction and acquisition of certain real and personal property, to wit: (a) acquisition of vehicles and equipment for the fire, police, brilding inspections, community improvement services, animal services, streets and traffic control, facilities management, airport, technology services, fleet management, warehouse management, and parks and recreation departments; (b) renovations to, and equipping of, existing municipal buildings, including the acquisition and installation of replacement heating, venting and air conditioning equipment, roofing and flooring; (c) acquiring, constructing and installing building security system technology equipment and software, for municipal buildings; (d) constructing, reconstructing, installing and equipping municipal parks; (e) acquisition and installation of technology equipment, including radio equipment, computer equipment and software, for various municipal departments; (f) constructing and improving streets, including traffic signalization, landscaping, drainage, sidewalks, utility line relocations and the acquisition of land and rights-of-way therefor; (g) acquisition of equipment for, and acquiring, constructing, installing and equipping additions, extensions, renovations and improvements to, the City's drainage and storm sewer systems; (h) acquisition of vehicles and equipment for, and acquiring, constructing, installing and equipping additions, extensions, renovations and improvements to, the City's solid waste disposal system; (f) renovations to existing public safety facility for the police department; (j) acquisition of equipment for, and acquiring, constructing, installing and equipping additions, extensions, renovations and improvements to, the City's waterworks and wastewater system; and (k) acquisition of equipment for, and acquiring, constructing, installing and equipping additions, extensions and improvements to, the City's contractual obligations for professional servi